guilhemmarchand/trackme/docs/rest_api_reference.rst

 **This endpoint deletes a tag policy, it requires a DELETE call with the following data:**

-- ``"tags_policy_id": "<ID of the tag policy>"``
+- ``"tags_policy_id": ID of the tag policy``
-- ``"update_comment": "<OPTIONAL: a comment for the update, comments are added to the audit record, if unset will be defined to: API update>``
+- ``"update_comment": OPTIONAL: a comment for the update, comments are added to the audit record, if unset will be defined to: API update``

-*Note: if a custom model referenced under the same name exists already, it will be updated using the information provided.*

 ::